 Teachers, educators and youth group leaders were required to register on the Junior Astronauts portal to access and run the activities with their group.
 They could also enter a random draw to win a visit from an astronaut or a space expert, provided they facilitate at least one activity from any of the three streams: science and technology, fitness and nutrition, and teamwork and communication.

-A parent or legal guardian of youth in grades 6 through 9 will be required to register their child before , and provide a video explaining why they would be the best Junior Astronaut candidate.
-Four young applicants from every province and territory will be selected randomly to take part in the Junior Astronaut Camp in summer , at the CSA's headquarters in Saint-Hubert, Quebec.
+However, a parent or legal guardian of an eligible youth in grades 6 through 9 is required to register their child before , and provide a video explaining why they would be the best Junior Astronaut candidate.
+Four young applicants from every province and territory will be selected randomly to take part in a virtual edition of the Junior Astronaut camp in summer .

 Online content and learning games are also available at no cost on the CSA website to all young Canadians from kindergarten to Grade 12, educators, parents and youth organizations.
 These don't require registration.